 Big Red Button, 2010 and Creds Roulette, 2015, with Tinker London and Moving Brands.
-The Big Red Button was commissioned by Russell Davies to use as a PowerPoint remote, a highly visible interface that resisted the trend toward seamlessness and invisible UI.
+The Big Red Button was commissioned by Russell Davies to use as a PowerPoint remote, a highly visible interface that was a counterpoint to the invisible UI trend.
 It was used at the 2010 LIFT conference and was shown in MoMA's Talk to Me exhibit.

-Several years, later, at Moving Brands, I built a variation on the theme: a slot machine arm that triggered a random progression through a display of images.
-While the appearance is different, the underlying technology (a hacked keyboard) and idea were the same: an over-the-top physical interface to a simple digital interaction.
+Several years later, at Moving Brands, I built a variation on the theme: a slot machine arm that triggered a random progression through a display of images.
+While the appearance is different, the underlying technology (a hacked keyboard) and idea were the same: an over-the-top physical interface that made a simple digital interaction extremely visible.

 Rewind, 2009, with Tinker London.
 For the UK launch of the Nokia N900, an early smartphone, we built a set of retro interfaces to showcase the phone's capabilities and hackability: a Speak & Spell that sent text messages; a Rolodex that scrolled through contacts; a Viewmaster that took stereoscopic photos; and a radio that played songs requested by text message.
 Rewind was exhibited as part of the N900 launch, at London Design Week 2009, and in a creative showcase organised by the UK Department of Culture, Sport, and Media.